SpacelyProject/spacely/README.md

 and [ArudinoHAL README](ArduinoHAL/README.md).

 ### How do I collaborate?
 This project utilizes a free [Git distributed source control system](https://git-scm.com).
-If you have no experience working with Git, make sure to check [official Git SCM videos](https://git-scm.com/videos) and/or excellent [tutorial on Git basics](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/).
+If you have no experience using it, make sure you start from our [Git Basics](https://github.com/Fermilab-Microelectronics/general-docs/tree/main/git#faq---git-basics) section of the documentation.

+You should `git clone` this repository to get started. **DO NOT** download a zip file or any other way directly from `github.com` website, as this will provide you with more-or-less read-only copy of the code.

+After you clone the code make sure you check the README files in PySpacely and ArudinoHAL directories.
 When in doubt, don't hesitate to reach to [any of the contributors](https://github.com/Fermilab-Microelectronics/spacely/commits/main).